Sport Integrity Commission launched: child safeguarding and participant safety

 More information

 The Commission was created in response to Aotearoa and international independent reviews that had previously identified bullying, abuse, and other harmful behaviour in sport.
 The government set up the Sport Integrity Working Group to look at how to best manage integrity and safety in Aotearoa sport and recreation.
 Based on the Working Group recommendations, the government passed the Integrity Sport and Recreation Act 2023.
 The Act established the Commission and its responsibilities.
 See the Commission website for more information.
+See our related news below for more information about the work to address harm and safety in sport.

 Related media